Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Introduction

-The remainder of this paper is organized as follows in Sec.~{\ref{section2}}, we introduce the physical model and derive the dynamic equations satisfied by the system.
-In Sec.~{\ref{section3}}, we propose effective symmetric optomechanics at the single-photon level, and estimate the number of photons and phonons in this system.
-In Sec.~{\ref{section4}}, we study the transmission behavior of the laser field in this symmetric optomechanical system before and after the RWA.
-In Sec.~{\ref{section5}}, we present an experimental implementation of the present scheme.
-In Sec.~{\ref{section6}}, we conclude and present a prospect.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{section2}, we introduce the physical model and derive the dynamical equations governing the system.
+In Sec.~\ref{section3}, an effective symmetric optomechanical Hamiltonian is developed in the few-photon regime, and the corresponding optical and mechanical driving powers are estimated.
+In Sec.~\ref{section4}, we analyze the transmission behavior of the laser field in the symmetric optomechanical system, both with and without the rotating-wave approximation.
+Finally, in Sec.~\ref{section6}, we present our conclusions and outlook.